 Methods

-Patients who had DVT thrombolysis of upper extremity (UE DVT) and lower extremity (LE DVT), unilateral chronic iliofemoral venous stenting, and endovascular IVC reconstruction within specific periods between 1 May 2012 and 31 July 2017 in a single unit were retrospectively reviewed.
+Patients who had DVT thrombolysis of upper extremity (UE DVT) and lower extremity (LE DVT), unilateral chronic iliofemoral venous stenting, and endovascular IVC reconstruction between 1 May 2012 and 31 July 2017 in a single unit were retrospectively reviewed.
 Demographic data, anatomical DVT, imaging, technical details of the index procedure, follow-up, and estimated radiation exposure measured in dose-length product (DLP), dose-area product (DAP) and fluoroscopy time (FT) from related computed tomography and interventions were collected and analyzed.
 Mann Whitney test was performed to assess for statistical differences between subgroups.
 P<0.05 was considered significant.

 Results